The Secret Meaning Behind the Color of Your Bread Bag’s Twist Tie

 - Saturday – yellow

-Pro tip: There’s an easy way to remember this at the grocery store: The colors are in alphabetical order by day of the week.
+There’s an easy way to remember this at the grocery store: The colors are in alphabetical order by day of the week.
+We bet you didn’t know these foods had an expiration date.

 This certainly isn’t a foolproof system.
 Your local bakery may have its own method of determining freshness.
 But the colorful code is widely used in many commercial bread bakeries across the country.